astorDev/horology/flutter/docs/custom-cupertino.md

 ## Customizing SelectionOverlay

-Fortunatelly, the selection overlay code is trivial and `selectionOverlay` property accepts any `Widget`.
+Fortunately, the selection overlay code is trivial, and the `selectionOverlay` property accepts any `Widget`.
 So we can create our own more fluent version.
 Let's call it just `CupertinoPickerSelectionOverlay`:

 ```dart
 import 'package:flutter/cupertino.dart';